kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ### Why do I get a validation error for the legacy gateway format while trying to migrate to `v2`?

 In APIRule `v2`, you must provide the Gateway using the format `namespace/gateway-name`.
 The legacy formats are not supported.

+### How to migrate multiple APIRules `v1beta1` targeting same workload to version `v2`?
+When you have multiple APIRules `v1beta1` targeting the same workload using different host names, you must apply an additional, temporary AuthorizationPolicy in order to have continuous access to endpoints exposed by APIRules `v1beta1` during the migration.
+For more information, see [Migrating multiple APIRules `v1beta1` targeting same workload](./01-90-migrate-multiple-apirules-targeting-same-workload.md) and [Migration guidelines](./README.md).

 ## Using APIRules `v1beta1`